Electrical Engineering (MEng)

 Master of Engineering Student Outcomes

-In order to achieve these objectives, the Master of Engineering has the following outcomes set for its graduates.
+In order to achieve these objectives, the Master of Engineering program in the Electrical and Computer Engineering Department has the following outcomes set for its graduates.
 Graduates will demonstrate:

 The J.B.
 Speed School of Engineering has established the following performance policies: